 “Eric Andersen is a great ballad singer and writer.” - BOB DYLAN (Stage of Oslo Spektrum, 1997)

-“Didn’t he write ‘Thirsty Boots?’” – OVERHEARD IN AN AUSTIN BAR.
+“Didn't that guy write ‘Thirsty Boots?’” – OVERHEARD IN A DETROIT SPORTS BAR.

 UP THROUGH THE YEARS; A GLANCE IN A REAR VIEW MIRROR